shinsenter/php/README.md

 Our image tags cover PHP versions from 5.6 to 8.4, available in `cli`, `zts`, `fpm`, `fpm-nginx`, `fpm-apache`, `roadrunner`<sup>(1)</sup>, `frankenphp`<sup>(2)</sup>, and `unit-php`<sup>(3)</sup> variants.
 The Docker images are available for both Debian and Alpine versions.

-> ℹ️ Note: We no longer maintain the `-tidy` tag names.
-If you are using Docker images with this tag, please replace them with the `-alpine` variant.

 Examples:
 - `shinsenter/php:7.2-cli`
 - `shinsenter/php:7.3-zts`